The White Bunny

 These provide a unified view of campaign performance and enable informed decision-making.

-What a performance marketing agency can bring to the table
+A performance marketing agency can bring a bit more to the table

-All of the above, plus more expertise and resources.
-Perhaps you don't need a Performance Marketing Manager, just a good marketing agency that can do all this but much better and go the extra many miles.
+Like all of the above, plus more expertise and resources.
+Perhaps you don’t need a Performance Marketing Manager, just a good marketing agency that can do all this but much better and go the extra many miles.
+Like a steward for your eCommerce.

-Here’s our quick and dirty cookbook.
-Through the years, we've honed our expertise through numerous marketing sprints and although we know there’s no such thing as one size fits all in Performance Marketing, here are a few tips that we’ve found helpful
+Here’s our simple cookbook.
+Through the years, we’ve honed our expertise through numerous marketing sprints and although we know there’s no such thing as one size fits all in Performance Marketing, here are a few tips that we’ve found helpful

 There are several marketing channels and selecting the most suitable ones for your goals is key.
 Google Ads for targeted searches, platforms like Facebook, Instagram, or Amazon, choosing what channels to test to understand where your audience engages is key to success.